 If you are new to the Unitarian Universalist Congregation of Fairfax (UUCF), the information below should help you learn about the congregation.
 In this time of quarantine, things at UUCF are being done differently than usual, but you’ll still find a community that is coming up with creative ways to be together and fulfill our mission of “transforming ourselves, our communities and the world through acts of love and justice.”
-To learn more about events at UUCF, click the What’s happening tab at the top of the website.
+To learn more about events at UUCF, click the What’s happening tab under “Events” in the website’s main menu.
 Click here to subscribe to the Thursday email announcements.

 - What do Unitarian Universalists believe?